Building an Automation Center of Excellence Part One: People and Processes

 After finding an automation solution and quickly putting together a couple automated workflows, many businesses struggle with next steps.
 When you’re ready to spread automation across the enterprise, you’ll need a few more people on board.

 Your evangelists, or automation champions, may have been members of the original core team, or they could be part of the management team from anywhere in the business.
 The important thing is that they know about the power of automation and are gifted at explaining business benefits.
-They’ve already experienced successful use cases with the automation software and are ready to get the rest of the company excited about it.
+They’ve already experienced successful use cases with the robotic process automation software and are ready to get the rest of the company excited about it.

 The Executive Sponsor